 Introduction to The Panelists

-She is a senior leader at one of the world’s largest healthcare companies, and has held various leadership roles in Supply Chain, Project Management, Procurement, International Operations, Global Brand Protection, and Sales & Logistics.
-Through her career she has had the opportunity to travel extensively across the US and globally which has influenced her views and experiences in not only racism and social injustices in the US, but challenges that are faced around the world.
+She is a senior leader at one of the world’s largest healthcare companies and has held various leadership roles in Supply Chain, Project Management, Procurement, International Operations, Global Brand Protection, and Sales & Logistics.
+Throughout her career, she has had the opportunity to travel extensively across the US and globally which has influenced her views and experiences in not only racism and social injustices in the US, but challenges that are faced around the world.
 She has also had the opportunity to live in Puerto Rico and Northwest Arkansas (NWA) for career relocations.

 Jill Jones is the owner and manager of MV (Martha’s Vineyard) Tee Shirts, an apparel and accessories store.